rdbcache/rdbcache.github.io/index.md

     }

 The duration goes down by ten fold due to the data is in redis.
-Once created, the hash key will always available until it is deleted by calling delkey or delall APIs.
+Once created, the hash key will always available until it is deleted by calling delkey or delall API.
 Data expired in redis will not delete the hash key.

 ### 3) Change the user name from “David C.” to “David Copper”: